SDanS/ssl_api_test/README.md

     * Confusion, on the part of the customer and support around the separation of concerns of the panel and the product, will incur support cost.
   * Integration testing will eventually arise as a necessity as panels update and bork their API with some underlying service change.

+## Blesta Installation

+I chose to install it on the Directadmin server.
+This choice was based on the fact that Plesk is not a good choice for various reasons from research I did.
+The way ( it may be a solved problem now ) that it restarts apache smashes the blesta api connection.

+DirectAdmin has it's own set of problems.
+But it seems like the most stable of the three to install it on.
+Interworx has been generally frustrating to work with so far.
+It needs some tweaking before it's ready to do any type of work.
+The interface suddenly and frequently becomes unresponsive and the iworx server stops serving pages.
+Restarting the iworx process resolves the issue, but not for long.
+It almost seems to be ddos(ing) itself, but I need to dig into it further before I jump to any conclusions.

+Installing the prerequisite php modules required a little wrangling.

+* yum install epel-release ; yum install uw-imap-devel uw-imap-static libc-client
+* yum install gmp-devel
+* And adding the prerequisites through the php custombuild script.
+* Tons of symlinking /usr/lib64/*.{so,a} to /usr/lib

+- [ ]   Generate Certs for each domain and subdomain
+- [ ]   Work out authentication scripts.
+- [ ]   Spec out api calls.
+- [ ]   Wrtie api calls.